HandyGold75/DMARC-Analyzer/README.md

 * Now supports the listing of reports which have the same name.
 * This is done by appending an index number at the end of the XML file names.
 * Note that if duplicate emails with the same reports are present that both reports will be counted.
-* Now removes cached data on exit as the implementation can list the same report 2 times if the order of mails changes.
+* Now removes cached data on exit as the implementation can list the same report 2 times if the order of emails changes.

 ### V1.2.0